-The serial communication uses software and the 8-Bit Timer/Counter hardware.
+The serial communication is realized by using software and the 8-bit Timer/Counter hardware.
 The hardware supports the output of the serial data stream, bit-by-bit, with the timing determined by the counter.
 The software/hardware interface connects the mixed signal controller to external devices, systems, or networks.